RealIceCone/MyShell/README.md

         except ValueError:
             print("Invalid time value.
 Usage: wait <seconds>")

-That's it — You just need an example.
-Unless you have not learnt python yet.
-I'm not here to teach you Python lil bro 😭🥀💀.
+That's it — You just need an example unless you have not learnt python yet, I'm not here to teach you Python lil bro 😭🥀💀.

 # Roadmap
 - Add more commands